Qualifying and Requesting IRS First Time Penalty Abatement Waiver

 How to Apply for a First Time Penalty Abatement

-Taxpayers may apply for first time penalty abatement online, in writing, or over the phone.
+Taxpayers may apply for first-time penalty abatement online, in writing, or over the phone.
 In some cases, if you qualify, the IRS removes the penalties on the spot.
 In other cases, the IRS agrees to remove the penalties, but it does not do so until the tax debt is paid in full.
+To get an FTA, the taxpayer has to have an outstanding balance or the RSED (refund statute expiration date) for the FTA year in question cannot be expired.

 If the IRS refuses to remove the penalties right away, you will continue to see the penalties growing.
 As long as you qualify for the abatement, you don’t have to worry about that.
 The penalties will be removed eventually.